nishanthakur/nishanthakur.github.io/README.md

-# Nishan Thakur's Personal Blog
+# Nishant Thakur's Personal Blog

 Welcome to my personal blog repository!
 This site is built using [Jekyll](https://jekyllrb.com/) with the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme and hosted on GitHub Pages.